gragland/chatgpt-chrome-extension/README.md

 npm install
 ```

-Copy `.env-example` into a new file named `.env` and get the value of your ChatGPT session token by following the <a href="https://github.com/transitive-bullshit/chatgpt-api#session-tokens" target="_blank">instructions here</a>.
-Then add that value to your `.env` file.
+Copy `.env-example` into a new file named `.env` and add your ChatGPT email and password.

 Run the server so the extension can communicate with ChatGPT.

 ```bash
 node server.js
 ```

+This will automate interaction with ChatGPT through a headless Chrome browser, thanks to the [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) library.
+You will see the browser pop up after running your server.
+It should automatically log you in, but you may need to manually solve a captcha to complete the process.

 Add the extension